TrueBlocks/trueblocks-docs/content/blog/medium-posts/012-Zero-Storage-Data-Publishing-on-Ethereum.md

 By default, the response is to simply display the transaction to the screen.
 However, we can modify the monitor code to do anything we want.
 For example, it could keep a daily list of transactions and email us a summary of the activity on the contract at the end of each day.

-QuickBlocks is a customizable, per-account, fully-decentralized blockchain scraper.
+TrueBlocks is a customizable, per-account, fully-decentralized blockchain scraper.
 This contrasts with centralized scrapers, such as the [EtherScan](http://etherscan.io), in that the data (once it arrives at the node) comes straight from the node as opposed to from a third party.

 The monitor programs do whatever we want them to do.
 For example, they can easily write transactions to a database (for later use in a website, for example).
 If a non-technical user, such as an accountant or auditor, needs the data, it can be written to an Excel spreadsheet.
 We’ve even written one monitor that duplicates the token account balances of an ICO — on the fly and off-chain.